How Much Consumers Value Data Privacy: Evidence from Online Borrowers

 Major advances in complex technologies require the cooperation of a broad range of parties – a whole business ecosystem.
 Professors Sihem Ben Mahmoud-Jouini (HEC Paris) and Florence Charue-Duboc (Ecole Polytechnique Paris) studied the case of the nascent hydrogen energy ecosystem to investigate how experimentation contribute to the emergence and consolidation of the ecosystem itself, and the characteristics of such experimentation.

-Two researchers at HEC Paris, Associate Professor of Marketing Peter Ebbes and CNRS Research Professor Emmanuel Kemel, explain here how they use the web apps R and Shiny*, to visualize results of data analysis, to help students in understanding the formulas used for those analysis, and to help disseminate the research among academics and practitioners.
+In the following interview, two researchers at HEC Paris, Professor of Marketing Peter Ebbes and CNRS Research Professor Emmanuel Kemel, explain how they use the web apps R and Shiny*, to visualize results of data analysis, to help students in understanding the formulas used for those analysis, and to help disseminate the research among academics and practitioners.

 Workers Could Feel Safer with Robots Thanks to Virtual Reality

 Robots are making their way into diverse fields of work but human workers often still feel unsafe working alongside them, regardless of the true levels of risk.
 Sangseok You (Assistant Professor at HEC Paris) and colleagues have used virtual reality to explore how humans can be made to feel safer while working with robots.

 How Digital Tools Can Improve Teaching and Learning in a Business School

 Caroline Meriaux is Digital Learning Project Manager and teaches a pedagogy course with Associate Professor Kristine de Valck.
 Together with the Digital Learning team, she helps the professors and staff with the use of different technologies available at HEC and to make the right choices.
 Interview on how HEC Paris innovates its education with technology.